Hi, so you want to know about Red Hatting? Red hatting groups are all different but what they have in common is fun and friendship.

 The areas we have groups are shown on the map below

-If you would like to contact a group please send an email to
+If you would like to contact a group please look at the map for your nearest group (click on the hat to get the name of group) send an email to:-

-email@example.com we will then tell you if the group is accepting members at this time and a contact person for you to speak to.
+email@example.com we will reply with details of a contact person for you to speak to and tell you if the group is accepting members at this time.

-Red/Pink Hatters if you see there is incorrect information on this list or you know of a new group please email firstname.lastname@example.org and let us know.
+Red/Pink Hatters if you see there is incorrect information on this map or you know of a new group please email firstname.lastname@example.org and let us know.
 Thanks